A federal hate crime investigation is underway after a racially motivated shooting left 3 people dead in Jacksonville, officials say. Here’s what we know – KION546

 Sabrina Rozier told CNN that the family is holding up the best that they can and that they have yet to tell Gallion’s 4-year-old daughter that her father is gone.

-“It’s hurtful, I thought racism was behind us and evidently it’s not,” Gallion said
+“It’s hurtful, I thought racism was behind us and evidently it’s not,” Rozier said.

 Dollar General identified one of the victims, Laguerre, as an employee of the store in a statement to CNN Sunday evening.